hron84/captivegreen/README.md

 This theme is based on FreeCSSTemplates.org's [Captive Green template](http://www.freecsstemplates.org/preview/captivegreen/)

-This is a two-column, fixed-width design with dark color scheme.
+This is a two-column, fixed-width design with dark color scheme for Drupal 7.

 Licensing